aws-powertools/powertools-lambda-typescript/layers/README.md

-# Lambda Powertools for TypeScript Layer Publisher
+# Powertools for AWS Lambda (TypeScript) Layer Publisher

-This CDK app is meant to be used to publish Powertools for TypeScript Lambda Layer.
+This CDK app is meant to be used to publish Powertools for AWS Lambda (TypeScript) Lambda Layer.
 It is composed of a single stack deploying the Layer into the target account.

 # Usage